KNEEpoleon/Boneparte/src/vision_pro/ArucoTransform/QUICK_START.md

 # 2. Enter server IP
 # 3. Connect
 # 4. Show drill sites
-# 5. Look at marker
+# 5. Look at marker (fixed in room, not on robot!)
 # 6. See red spheres! 🎉
 ```